OpenSecuritySummit/oss-website/content/membership/corporate/Irius_Risk/_index.md

 ---
 title           : Irius Risk
-type            : members
+type            : membership
 image           : /content/members/IriusRisk-logo.png
-layout          : corporate
+layout          : corporate-member
 no-breadcrumbs  :
 organizers      :
 description     : IriusRisk is a global threat modeling company that strives to help companies create secure applications by design.
 Using industry-leading diagramming and powerful automation, its platform enables security and development teams to generate a list of threats and the required fixes to mitigate risk - before a line of code is written.